betaflight/betaflight/docs/development/Development.md

 This will build a set of executable files in the `obj/test` folder, one for each `*_unittest.cc` file.

 After they have been executed by the make invocation, you can still run them on the command line to execute the tests and to see the test report.
-Test reports will also be produced in form of junit XML files, if tests are built and run with the junittest" goal.
-Junit report files are aved in obj/test directory and has the following  naming pattern <test_name>_results.xml, for example: obj/test/battery_unittest_results.xml
+Test reports will also be produced in form of junit XML files, if tests are built and run with the "junittest" goal.
+Junit report files are saved in obj/test directory and has the following  naming pattern test_name_results.xml, for example: obj/test/battery_unittest_results.xml

 You can also step-debug the tests in eclipse and you can use the GoogleTest test runner to make building and re-running the tests simple.